anerli/langur/README.md

 - `ctx.purpose` contains a short natural language description of the specific purpose of a particular action use.
 - `ctx.ctx` is any prompting context normally used to construct inputs for an action, but you can hook into it and use it as well.
 Print it out to see a bit of what's going on under the hood!

-## How it Works
-Langur's behavior is driven entirely by various "metacognitive workers" operating on a shared "cognition graph".
-These workers might manipulate the graph itself, or they might be interacting with the real-world and relaying that information to the graph.
-Workers that interact with the real-world are also called [Connectors](#building-connectors), and Langur is designed to make these [Connectors](#building-connectors) easy to implement to define new modes of interaction with the world.

-Why this approach?
-1. Modular behavior - Agent behavior is driven by several workers instead of a centralized system.
-This makes it easier to add new behavior without accidentally affecting all other facets of behavior, and makes it possible for advanced users to design and include their own custom behavior.
-2. Observability - Being able to see a graph representing the agent's behavior is incredibly useful for visually understanding the agent's intent, and promotes sanity as a developer designing systems that operate on the graph.
-3. Parallelizability - Workers can potentially run in parallel (or concurrently really) - and since many of these workers are using LLMs to operate on the graph, we can speed up these I/O bound prompts.
-4. Serializability - Since all behavior state is stored in the graph, we can save and load the graph in order to save and load agent behavior.

 ## Customizing Behavior

 To customize agent behavior, pass AgentBehavior to the behavior kwarg when creating your agent instead of just passing in instructions: